 - Cross-premises objections of hybrid deployments, sharing calendar, mailbox, etc. will keep getting better.

 - The Process of migration will be smoother, as in other capacities of Exchange server 2013 and 2016.

 These were some of the features that are expected to be seen in exchange 2019.

-Microsoft is being constantly getting better and better to level up the demand of the user and to provide diverse solutions for on-premises users.
-The exchange will be soon out in the middle of this year which is except to follow the same architecture as that of the Exchange 2016 along with some of the improved and advanced features.
+Microsoft is being constantly getting better and better to level up the demand of the user.
+The Exchange is except to follow the same architecture as that of the Exchange 2016 along with some advanced features.

-The updates which the Microsoft has provided about exchange 2019 has shown us that Microsoft is planning to release in soon with the commitment of serving the on-premises customer by continuing to develop and distribute an on-premises server product as they continue to drive improvement in the cloud.
+The updates which the Microsoft has provided about exchange 2019 has shown us that Microsoft is planning to release in soon.
+With the commitment of serving the on-premises customer by improvement in the cloud.